This post may contain affiliate links. Click here to read our Disclosure.

-In fact, I will go so far as to say there is no better education in the world, then seeing the world.
+In fact, I will go so far as to say there is no better education in the world, than seeing the world.
 My kids go to regular school and quite enjoy it, but I would happily world school them.
-I don’t think you need a classroom to learn, in fact I think classrooms often deter some learners.
+I don’t think you need a classroom to learn; in fact I think classrooms often deter some learners.

-These are the benefits I think our kids receive from our traveling adventures:
+These are the benefits I think our kids receive from our travelling adventures:

 - 3 Builds Life Skills

 - 4 Strengthens Family Connections